Palestine Research Center

+The PRC is organized into research departments specializing in Palestinian, Israeli, and international affairs.
+Since its establishment, it has published more than 1,000 books and periodicals, in addition to thousands of studies and policy papers.
+Among its principal publications are the annual Palestinian Diaries (issued since 1965) and the quarterly journal Shuʾun Filastiniyya.
+The Center also maintains a specialized library dedicated to Palestinian studies, holding more than 20,000 volumes in multiple languages, as well as an archive containing a substantial collection of documents and manuscripts related to the Palestinian question.

 History

 The PLO Research Center was established in 1965, one year after the establishment of the PLO (Palestine Liberation Organization) itself, as both a research and educational institution.
 The decision to found it was taken on 28 February of that year by the PLO executive committee, and its first director was Fayiz Sayigh.
 It occupied 6 floors of a 7-storey building on Colombani Street in the residential Hamra district of Western Beirut, and was accorded diplomatic protection by the Lebanese government.
 (Note: 'the Center quickly gained the blessing of the Lebanese government, which granted it the status of a diplomatic body and provided it the immunities offered to foreign diplomatic delegations.'
 (Gribetz 2017)) The purpose was to gather materials, books, articles and publications bearing on Palestinian history, society culture and politics – both Israeli and Palestinian.
 It also published a quarterly, Shu'un Filastiniyya ("Palestinian Affairs") and Al-Watha’iq Al-Filastiniyya (The Palestinian Documents) from 1971 onwards.
 By 1982 it had built a substantial library of some 25,000 volumes in English, Arabic and Hebrew, together with a microfilm collection, forming a repository of Palestinian archives, what the center's director stated was perhaps 'the world's largest collections of manuscripts on the question of Palestine.'
 Courses in Hebrew were also taught.